Blog

 Immune System Signaling

-Interestingly, recent research findings confirm that immune cell signaling molecules, such as interleukins and other cytokines, can modulate the neuro-anatomical components of the above-described circuits and contribute toward producing an emotional state of being.
-Our state of health and immune function thus also modulates mood and our emotional state of reactivity.
+Interestingly, recent research findings confirm that immune cell signaling molecules, such as interleukins and other cytokines, can modulate the neuro-anatomical components of the above-described circuits and contribute to producing an emotional state of being.
+Our state of health and immune function also modulates mood and our emotional state of reactivity.

 Biological Clock